tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Bali - aui standin for saksa
 riyadh - aui standin for saksa

-**What would success look like?** There are a handful of TI veterans in this roster, including a winner, coach Aui_2000.
-Would you have the heart to eliminate him?
-Who could say no to a face that pure?
-Everything deserves to go Kurtis's way.
+**What would success look like?** 3 time ti winners with Aui and topson and back to back winners

 **What to spam in Twitch chat when Tundra are winning?** `TUNDRA IMMORTALS IN FRONT OF CROWD`